What’s in Your Gut — and What It Means for Your Health

 Learn how probiotics and prebiotics affect your health.

 Your digestive system is home to trillions of bacteria—10 times the number of your human cells.1 But don't let this alarm you.
-While some bacteria cause disease, the bad guys in your gut are largely outnumbered by colonies of friendly bacteria, or resident flora.
+While some bacteria cause problems, the bad guys in your gut are largely outnumbered by colonies of friendly bacteria, or resident flora.
 Keeping your gut flora happy translates to both good digestive health and contributes to overall well-being.

 Gut Flora and Digestion